Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 1 Oktober 2024 19.49.21 UTC
+- WIB: Selasa, 1 Oktober 2024 20.31.41 UTC
-- WITA: Selasa, 1 Oktober 2024 20.49.21 UTC
+- WITA: Selasa, 1 Oktober 2024 21.31.41 UTC
-- WIT: Selasa, 1 Oktober 2024 21.49.21 UTC
+- WIT: Selasa, 1 Oktober 2024 22.31.41 UTC

 Kutipan Inspiratif:
-"Success is no accident.
-It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing or learning to do."
+"A stranger stabs you in the front, a friend stabs you in the back, a boyfriend stabs you in the heart, but best friends only poke each other with straws."

-Kategori: success
+Kategori: friendship